simonegaiera/mongodb-airbnb-workshop/README.md

 ## Environment Preparation: Atlas

+### Workshop: Validate your Atlas Cluster

-Before you begin, you need to set up your environment.
-Follow these steps to prepare your environment:
+Before you begin, you need to be able to access your environment.
+Follow these steps to validate your environment:

 1. **MongoDB Atlas Connection String**: You will receive a connection string to connect to your MongoDB Atlas cluster.
 2. **Database Access**: You will be provided with a username and password to access the database.